Diverse electronic landscape of the kagome metal YbTi3Bi4

-The RMn$_6$Sn$_6$ family (R= rare earth elements, and the kagome layers are formed by manganese atoms) has garnered considerable attention in recent times as they exhibit unique magnetic tunability and large Berry curvature fields \cite{Yin2, Li, Ma, Wang, Gu, Asaba, Zeng, Y16, Dhakal, Wangymsn6, Kabir, Lv}.
-In particular, TbMn$_6$Sn$_6$ hosts massive Dirac fermions at the K point owing to the observation of Landau quantization and the presence of Landau fan diagram \cite{Yin2, Ma}.
-Flat bands and Dirac fermions have been reported in RMn$_6$Sn$_6$ (R =Gd-Dy, Y) \cite{Wang, Gu, Li}, topological Hall effect have been observed in YMn$_6$Sn$_6$, ErMn$_6$Sn$_6$, HoMn$_6$Sn$_6$ \cite{Y16, Dhakal, Wangymsn6, Kabir}, and large anomalous Hall effect has been reported in LiMn$_6$Sn$_6$ \cite{Felser}.
-In addition to these extensively investigated magnetic kagome materials, a new class of kagome superconductors AV$_3$Sb$_5$ (A=K, Rb, and Cs) were discovered and found to host nontrivial band topology, charge density wave order and superconducting ground state \cite{Ortiz1, Ortiz2, Ortiz3, Ortiz4, Zhao, Hu, Jiang, Hao, LeiRb135, LuoK135}.
-Recently, two new kagome metals, YbV$_3$Sb$_4$ and EuV$_3$Sb$_4$ were reported, introducing a new family of Vanadium-based kagome materials \cite{Ortiz5}.
-It was found that YbV$_3$Sb$_4$ is a Pauli paramagnet with no clear thermodynamic phase transition between 300 K and 60 mK whereas EuV$_3$Sb$_4$ displays a ferromagnetic transition below T$_c$ of roughly 32 K and signature of spin-texture in low-field.
-In contrast to the vanadium based kagome lattices, reports on the isostructural titanium-based kagome materials are still rare.
-LaTi$_3$Bi$_4$, CeTi$_3$Bi$_4$, and EuTi$_3$Bi$_4$ have been reported \cite{alexander} but comprehensive investigations are limited.
+Intertwining of magnetism with the electronic states in the kagome materials has yielded notable discoveries such as the massive Dirac fermions in Fe$_3$Sn$_2$ \cite{Ye}, antiferromagnets Mn$_3$Sn and Mn$_3$Ge that showcase giant anomalous Hall effect \cite{Nakatsuji, Nayak} and the Weyl semimetal state in Co$_3$Sn$_2$S$_2$ \cite{Liu, Chenweyl}.
+The \textit{R}Mn$_6$Sn$_6$ kagome family (\textit{R}= rare earth element) has garnered special attention due to its unique magnetic tunability and large Berry curvature fields \cite{Yin2, Li, Ma, Wang, Gu, Asaba, Zeng, Y16, Dhakal, Wangymsn6, Kabir, Lv}.
+TbMn$_6$Sn$_6$ hosts massive Dirac fermions at the K point owing to Landau quantization and the presence of Landau fan diagram \cite{Yin2, Ma}.
+Flat bands and Dirac fermions have been reported in RMn$_6$Sn$_6$ (R =Gd-Dy, Y) \cite{Wang, Gu, Li} family, topological Hall effect has been observed in YMn$_6$Sn$_6$, ErMn$_6$Sn$_6$, and HoMn$_6$Sn$_6$ \cite{Y16, Dhakal, Wangymsn6, Kabir}, and a large anomalous Hall effect has been reported in LiMn$_6$Sn$_6$ \cite{Felser}.

+Recently, two kagome metals, YbV$_3$Sb$_4$ and EuV$_3$Sb$_4$ were reported, introducing a new family of vanadium-based kagome materials \cite{Ortiz5}.
+It was found that YbV$_3$Sb$_4$ is a Pauli paramagnet with no clear thermodynamic phase transition between 300 K and 60 mK, whereas EuV$_3$Sb$_4$ displays a ferromagnetic transition below T$_c$ of roughly 32 K and a signature of spin-texture under low-fields.
+The larger \textit{Ln}M$_3$X$_4$ (MX: VSb, TiBi) family is growing rapidly \cite{alexander, BrendenLn134}, providing a new kagome materials platform.